-- Up-to-date transcripts for all post-secondary (undergraduate and graduate) studies, including those undertaken but not completed.
+- Up-to-date, official transcripts for all post-secondary (undergraduate and graduate) studies, including those undertaken but not completed.
 This also includes transfer courses and exchange terms.

 - Up-to-date transcripts are defined as transcripts dated or issued in the fall session of the year of application (if currently registered) or after the last term completed (if not currently registered)

 - If a transcript is in a language other than English, must be accompanied by an English translation provided by a certified translator.